 Here is how to find your thing – medium, subject, style:

-Ready to find your thing?
-My new ebook takes you step by step through the process for introducing regular creativity into your life, finding inspiration, and exploring mediums.
+Ready to find your thing?“Creative Exploration” takes you step by step through the process for introducing regular creativity into your life, finding inspiration, and exploring mediums.